 For those of you who usually attend our Social Club, I’m afraid I haven’t been able to find an online version of bananagrams, but there are a wide range of free online games that you can play with friends or strangers around the world.

-Elefriends is a supportive online community hosted and moderated by Mind.
-It is open daily from 10am until midnight
+Side By Side is a supportive online community hosted and moderated by Mind.
+It is open 24/7 and moderated daily from 8.30am until midnight

 Frazzled Cafe are hosting online peer support meetings.
 These are happening are different days/times and need to be booked in advance.

 Beat hosts a chat room for those with an eating disorder.
-It is open from 12pm until 8pm Monday to Friday & 4pm until 8pm on Saturday’s and Sunday’s.
+It is open from 9am until 8pm Monday to Friday & 4pm until 8pm on weekends and Bank Holidays.

 Bipolar UK hosts an eCommunity which is open 24hours a day.